mvarrone/tfc-lldp-ubp/backend/postman/README.md

 ### Authentication

-1. Configure access token as a global variable
+1. Configure access token as a global variable for automation tests

     - Inside /login POST Method